Tennessee Angler Recognition Program (TARP)

 Master Angler 3 Certificate

-Master Angler 3 certificate
+Master Angler III certificate

-Master Angler III Patch
+Master Angler III patch

 Master Angler IV

-Master Angler 4 Certificate
+Master Angler IV Certificate

-Master Angler 4 certificate
+Master Angler IV certificate

 Master Angler IV Patch

-Master Angler 1 patch
+Master Angler IV patch

 Master Angler V